Sorry, you need to enable JavaScript to visit this website.

 FRAME Course Accessibility

-In accordance with federal law and in alignment with ASU’s FRAME initiative, The College of Liberal Arts and Sciences Dean's Office is leading an effort to guide faculty on making course content in Canvas meet WCAG 2.1 AA digital accessibility standards by the start of Spring 2026.
+In accordance with federal law and in alignment with ASU’s FRAME initiative, The College of Liberal Arts and Sciences Dean's Office is leading an effort to guide faculty on making course content in Canvas meet WCAG 2.1 AA digital accessibility standards.
 This proactive, university-wide effort benefits all students (not just those registered with SAILS) by reducing barriers that often go unreported.

 All digital content in ASU courses must be compliant with this federal law regardless of modality.
 The College initiative applies to immersion, hybrid, and iCourses.
 EdPlus is leading a similar effort for oCourses (they may have a different approach for meeting the same goal, so check with your Online Instructional Designer).